samarthdd/GW-proxy/OVAs-creation/create_export_import_wordpress_site.md

 ## Client configuration

 - Open `<your VM IP>/blog` in your browser.
-You will be asked for title of your new site, username, password and address e-mail
+You will be asked for title of your new site, username, password and address e-mail.
+Fill in all details as you like.
+Remember your username/password and install Wordpress.

 ![image](https://user-images.githubusercontent.com/29745336/100712334-308ce700-33e5-11eb-8117-08aaf43e338c.png)

- You can now login under `<your VM IP>/blog/wp-login.php`.
+ You can now login under `<your VM IP>/blog/wp-login.php`, or by clicking `Log In` button after installation.
 In Dashboard, you will see bunch of icons and options.
 Don’t worry, it’s easy!

  ![image](https://user-images.githubusercontent.com/29745336/100712645-a729e480-33e5-11eb-9866-dee90d2e627d.png)